Installing things with style

 single binary software distributions.

-Let's say we want to install kubectl
+Let's say we want to install kubectl.
+We've chosen the single binary

 installation path to get it onto our machine: